udippant/base-drafts/draft-ietf-quic-recovery.md

 ### Retransmission Timeout {#rto}

 A Retransmission Timeout (RTO) timer is the final backstop for loss detection.
-The algorithm used in QUIC is based on the RTO algorithm for TCP
+The algorithm used in QWIK is based on the RTO algorithm for TCP
 {{?RFC5681}} and is additionally resilient to spurious RTO events {{?RFC5682}}.

 When the last TLP packet is sent, a timer is set for the RTO period.
 When